 Wire Mesh for Concrete Slab: Comprehensive Guide

 Wire mesh for concrete slab is one of the two most popular ways of pouring a reinforced concrete slab.
-Concrete is a robust and strong material but relatively brittle.
-It is prone to cracking under the stress of heavy loads, ground movement or temperature changes.
+Concrete is a robust material but relatively brittle.

 Wire mesh for concrete slab acts as a reinforcement.
-Rebar for concrete slab is another option for reinforcement but it is expensive and not practical for concrete slabs that are 5” or thinner.
+Rebars are another option for reinforcement.
+However, they are expensive and not practical for concrete slabs less than 5” thick.

 Wire Mesh for Concrete Slab